apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Sources - Patriots reacquire CB J.C.
-Jackson from Chargers**
+**Military analyst on possible nuclear-powered missile test in Russia**

-You can read more about it [here](https://www.espn.com/nfl/story/_/id/38564002/source-patriots-reacquire-cb-jc-jackson-chargers).
+You can read more about it [here](https://www.youtube.com/watch?v=7pOsTT2DanA).

 ## Requirements
 - Python 3.8